Spin City: Awards and nominations

 Michael J. Fox won one Primetime Emmy, out of four nominations.
-The show won four Golden Globes (three for Fox and one for Charlie Sheen), out of its nine nominations.
+The show won four Golden Globes (three for Fox and one for Sheen), out of its nine nominations.

 Syndication

-It entered off-network syndication on UPN, Fox and The WB affiliates from fall 2000 until fall 2005 and aired on FX from fall 2005 until fall 2010.
+Spin City entered off-network syndication on UPN, Fox and The WB affiliates from fall 2000 until fall 2005 and aired on FX from fall 2005 until fall 2010.
 When airing in syndication from 2000 to 2005, the series was distributed in association with Paramount Domestic Television, whose parent company would later buy the rights to the show.

 In February 2006, Viacom (now known as Paramount Skydance) acquired the rights to Spin City and all other television shows and live-action movies DreamWorks produced since their inception, following their $1.6 billion purchase of the company's live-action film and television assets.

 In August 2015, the series started airing on digital multicast television network Laff.
 In July 2020, every episode was added to Australian streaming service Stan.
 In February 2021, the entire series was added to Paramount's free streaming service Pluto TV in the United States, and then was available for a period of time on Amazon Prime Video starting in September 2023.
-In the United States, the series is not currently available on Paramount's subscription streaming service Paramount+.
 In 2023 it was added to Channel 4's ad supported/premium streaming platform in the United Kingdom.
-In October 2025, Spin City began re-airing in Ireland and the UK on Comedy Central.
+In October 2025, Spin City began re-airing in Ireland and the UK on Comedy Central, which is owned by Paramount.
+Newer prints of the show plaster Paramount's 2012 logo onto the end credits, including on streaming services such as Stan.